 - Engage in one-to-one private communications with agents outside the listing brokerage; however, multi-brokerage communications about a listing will constitute public marketing.

-(In Matrix, under Resources, select Canopy MLS Forms, select Firm Exclusive Registration.)
+select Canopy MLS Listing Maintenance Forms, and then select Firm Exclusive Registration.

 If the seller later determines that public marketing is desired, the listing brokerage must amend the listing agreement to obtain marketing authorization from the seller prior to submitting the listing to Canopy MLS.